Signed in as:

 filler@godaddy.com

 When I was very young, I spent a lot of time in Mexico because my father is an archeologist.
 I remember having a hard time making friends because I was shy and didn’t speak the language.
-As a result, I became obsessed with the animals around me, including a Mexican wolf that someone domesticated (now an endangered species), bats, and a chicken that I raised from an egg.
+As a result, I became obsessed with the animals around me, including a Mexican wolf that my grandmother domesticated (now an endangered species), dogs, cats, bats, and a chicken that I raised from an egg.
 Ever since, I have had a special connection and interest with animals.
 As soon as I was old enough to know what a veterinarian was, I knew what I wanted to do when I grew up.

 I’m not sure I’ve grown up yet, but I have become a veterinarian.
 I graduated from the University of Pennsylvania with a V.M.D.
 (U. Penn’s equivalent of a D.V.M.) in 2006.
 Immediately post-graduation, I returned to my hometown of New Orleans (just post-Katrina) and worked at a small animal clinic belonging to the city’s previous zoo veterinarian.
 Because of my early experiences with exotic animals and subsequent work in Africa, I thought I wanted to do wildlife medicine and was happy to find a job with someone who had worked with exotic animals.
 But I surprised myself and fell in love with dog and cat medicine and have continued working with them (now exclusively) to this day.